 -

-Select the business group, environment, and private space.
+Select the business group, environment, and private or target space.

 agent-network-ingress-gw (with public and internal endpoint)